12th Indiana Infantry Regiment

 The 12th Indiana Infantry Regiment was an infantry regiment in the Union Army during the American Civil War.

+Organization

+The regiment was organized in Indianapolis from May 27 to August 27, 1862, and was mustered into federal service on August 17, 1862.
+The original organization of the regiment was as follows:

 Service

 The 12th Indiana Infantry was organized at Indianapolis, Indiana May 27 through August 27, 1862, and mustered in on August 17, 1862, for three year's service under the command of Colonel William H. Link.

 The regiment was attached to Cruft's Brigade, Army of Kentucky, August 30.
 Attached to 2nd Brigade, District of Memphis, Tennessee, XIII Corps, to December 1862.
 1st Brigade, 1st Division, District of Memphis, XIII Corps, December 1862.
 1st Brigade, 1st Division, XVII Corps, Army of the Tennessee, to January 1863.
 1st Brigade, 1st Division, XVI Corps, to July 1863.
 1st Brigade, 4th Division, XV Corps, to September 1864.
 1st Brigade, 1st Division, XV Corps, to June 1865.

 The 12th Indiana Infantry mustered out of service after June 24, 1865.
 Veterans and recruits were transferred to the 48th Indiana Infantry and 59th Indiana Infantry.